bollu/bollu.github.io/README.md

 - The curvature is given by $\kappa(s) \equiv |dr^2/ds^2|$.
 - The unit normal is given by $\hat N(s) r''(s) / \kappa(s)$.
 - We wish to consider the total curvature, given by $\int_0^L \kappa(s) ds$ where $L$ is the total length of a closed curve on the plane.
-- WIP: how to prove that this will be a multiple of $2 \pi$?
+- TODO: how to prove that this will be a multiple of $2 \pi$?

 # Fundamental theorem of symmetric polynomials